Create a user Start Page

 - Enter a name for the site.
 Because the name will appear at the top of users's Start Pages and in the URL for the site, you might want to choose a name like "Google Apps Start Page."

-- Ensure Start Page is selected.
+- Click Page templates and ensure that Start Page is selected.

 - Click Return to site.